nickserv/danamccurdy.com/_posts/2019-05-06-the-skin-of-reason.md

 title: the skin of reason
 image: 'https://i.imgur.com/gDdCEIL.jpg'
 ---

-Asleep in my life's routine,
+Ever entranced
-I am lulled by the pull
+by the pull of words,
-to wrap everything in words,
-to clothe my experience
+clothing everything
 in the skin of reason,
-as if to protect myself
+I have been lulled to sleep
+by my life's routines,
+sheilding me
-from the rawness of the world, fearing the intimacy of its embrace.
+from the rawness of the world, and the fearful intimacy of its embrace.

 And when I awaken
-from this dream of the familiar,
+from my dream of the familiar,
-I am reborn,
+I am like a newborn,
-like a tourist in my own world, ecstatically awash in the  newness of everything, stripped of history, naked of interpretation, pulsing with life.
+a tourist in my own world,
+delighting in its newness;
+stripped of its history,
+pulsing with life.